Harry Ramsden is the most famous name in fish and chips across the world.

 The Sunday Times reported in 1965 that were queues to get into the restaurant every day.
 Deliveries of fish arrived daily; 85 percent haddock, ten percent halibut and five percent plaice.
 The restaurant employed 100 people.
 By this time the restaurant had a listing in the Good Food Guide.

-After an expansion funded by Associated Fisheries in 1969, Ramsden’s became the largest fish and chip restaurant in the world.
+Associated Fisheries expanded the restaurant in 1969 to make it the largest fish and chip restaurant in the world.
 It had 186 seats, 150 staff and parking for 400 cars.